 Research shows that students who feel a sense of belonging on campus are more likely to be successful in their studies.
 Building strategic campus connections will also help you succeed in your degree.
 These are the top 5 people to know at your university:

-Number one of the top 5 people you should get to know at your university, you should get to know at least one student in each of your classes.
-This will be helpful in case you miss class and need notes, when you need a study buddy, and also when you just need to vent about how much homework you have.
+Number one of the top 5, you should get to know at least one student in each of your classes.
+This will be helpful in case you miss class and need notes, when you need a study buddy, and also when you just need to vent about how much homework you have!

 It can also be really helpful to get to know students who are in higher years than you.
 If you have opportunities to meet these students, you should definitely do it!
 This might be through orientation and events for new students, mentorship programs, or other programming.
 Higher-year students can support you because they’ve already navigated some of the challenges you’ll be facing, and they survived to get into third and fourth year, which can give you hope for your own future.
 They’ll also be able to give you tips for studying and course selection, and the low-down on the professors.